Dans-labs/dariah/docs/Components.md

   means of a `filterTag` prop;
 * `linkField` **string**;
-  when rendering a list of records that are details of some master record, this is the field of the detail record that links to the `materId`;
+  when rendering a list of records that are details of some master record, this is the field of the detail records that holds the `masterId`; in this way the detail record links to its master record;
-  when the component creates a new record, it will prefill this field with the current `masterId`;
+  when the component creates a new detail record, it will prefill this field with the current `masterId`;
 * `listIds` **array of string**;
   a sequence of strings which are essentially MongoDB identifiers of entities in a table;
   components that display lists use this prop to determine which entities must be actually appear on the screen and in what order; see also the prop `filteredIds`;
 * `masterId` **string**;
-  when rendering a list of records that are details of some master record, this holds the MongoDB id of that record;
+  when rendering a list of records that are details of some master record, this holds the MongoDB id of the master record;
 * `me` **object**;
   a slice of the state from [getMe](Dux#getme);
   the information about the currently logged-in user, fetched from the server;